The University Theatre was once located at 100 Bloor St W (west of Bay St on the north side) in the Yorkville neighbourhood of Toronto.

 When the theatre opened in 1949, it was one of the first large post-war movie houses built by Famous Players Limited.
 Designed by architect Eric Wilfrid Hounsom, the theatre featured Art Moderne influences with a gently curved-cut limestone facade towering 10.6 m or 35 ft high.
 It had a split marquee, ticket booth, glass doors and a two-storey black granite framed window naturally lit the interior stairway.
 University Theatre had one of the largest screens in the city, a balcony and over 1,300 plush seats.

 Through the Years

-The Mink Mile theatre screened some of the biggest blockbusters for nearly four decades.
-The movie palace received heritage status in 1986 but closed that same year because of declining attendance.
+University Theatre, located on what was known as the Mink Mile, screened some of the biggest blockbusters for nearly four decades.
+The building received heritage status in 1986, but the theatre closed that year because of declining attendance.